hphelion/documentation/commercial/GA1/commercial.troubleshooting.md

 To resolve the above issue verify the following:

 1. The ESX Management Network is able to reach the Helion Management Network.
-2.	nova-compute service is running (os-svc-restart –n nova-compute).
+2.	nova-compute service is running (os-svc-restart &#45;n nova-compute).
 3. Verify `/etc/nova/nova-compute.conf` has the right entries.

 ===============================================================================================